gofullstack/gearman-node/README.md

     $ nodeunit test

-## Node Compatibility
+## Compatibility

 Should be compatible with node 0.4.x.

+Should work with Gearman 0.20 and [Gearman HQ](http://gearmanhq.com/).

 ## Contributors

-Thanks to the Gearman community and rest of the [Gearman HQ](http://gearmanhq.com/) team for help and documentation.
+Thanks to the Gearman community and rest of the Gearman HQ team for help and documentation.
 This module is mostly based on [gearman-ruby](https://github.com/gearman-ruby/gearman-ruby) and [gearman.net](https://launchpad.net/gearman.net).

 Thanks to the Node.js community for excellent people, tools, resources, examples, documentation, and inspiration.